baldstore/Baldi-Store/README.md

 - Fixed download links for all games
 - Bug fixed and website layout fixed
 - Improved performance to load the website fast
+## Version 1.1
+- Updated new website layout, now with tabs for easy navigating
+- New download mirror links (github)
+- Search now working
+- Improved performance and bugs fixed